begoodorbelucky/TormentasDeNovembro/README.md

   ![Header](assets/readme-files/footerss.png)

-  - The footer features social media icons which directly link users to the relevant instagram, spotify and email links.
+  - The footer features social media icons which directly link users to the relevant Instagram, Spotify and email links.
   - The footer is identical on all pages of the website to ensure ease of navigation.

 ### Landing Page